 - This happens to Set in Sonic the Comic Online!.
 Tekno tries to murder him, by bashing his head in with a metal bar, and a few issues later he comes back and says that she didn't hit any major organs.
 He lacks any scars too.

 - Soul Symphony: John fractures his arm in battle, preventing him from playing basketball for the rest of the season.
 He says the injury is "totally worth it."

 - Stand Still, Stay Silent: Sigrun tries to pull this off after a troll bites her in the arm badly enough to require stitches.
-Unfortunately for her, Reality Ensues during a critical battle when the pain from the bite wounds leaves her unable to keep a grip on her dagger, and she's promptly slammed in the stomach by an attacking troll.
+Unfortunately for her, Surprisingly Realistic Outcome occurs during a critical battle when the pain from the bite wounds leaves her unable to keep a grip on her dagger, and she's promptly slammed in the stomach by an attacking troll.